ror-community/ror-site/content/about/_index.md

 ## Logos

-To obtain official versions of the ROR logo, please visit our [display guidelines and logos](https://ror.readme.io/docs/display) page and abide by the usage recommendations there.
+To obtain official versions of the ROR logo, please first visit our display guidelines page and read the usage recommendations there.

-## Jobs

-ROR is a small but growing team.
-Visit our [jobs](/jobs) page to see current openings.
+{{% button color="green" link="https://ror.readme.io/docs/display" %}} See ROR's display guidelines {{% /button %}}

 ## Contact us